Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Overview of Translation.md

 The optimizer analyzes the ir form of the code to discover facts about that context and uses that contextual knowledge to rewrite the code so that it computes the same answer in a more efficient way.

+Efficiency can have many meanings.
+The classic notion of optimization is to reduce the application’s running time.
+In other contexts, the optimizer might try to reduce the size of the compiled code, or other properties such as the energy that the processor consumes evaluating the code.
+All of these strategies target efficiency.